Setup VPC peering on AWS with Qovery

 5. Update existing VPC route table

-In the AWS console of your non Qovery VPC, go to VPC > Route Tables.
+In the AWS console of your Qovery VPC, go to VPC > Route Tables.
 You can filter the list using the IDs you noted at step 1 to find the routing table for your existing VPC.

 For your existing VPC edit the route table: